MicrosoftDocs/biztalk-docs/his/core/customerrorobject-object-ole-db-provider-for-db2-1.md

 ---
 description: "Learn more about: CustomErrorObject Object (OLE DB Provider for DB2)"
-title: "CustomErrorObject Object (OLE DB Provider for DB2)1 | Microsoft Docs" ms.custom: ""
+title: "CustomErrorObject Object (OLE DB Provider for DB2)1" ms.custom: "" ms.date: "11/30/2017"
-ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: e74c7b0c-9ece-4dec-bbbf-1ac182813bed
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # CustomErrorObject Object (OLE DB Provider for DB2)
 The **CustomErrorObject** object is created by a **Command** object when a command error occurs.
 The **CustomErrorObject** object is used to retrieve additional information when an error occurs.